-Each year, for the past 13 years, Birch Aquarium at Scripps has teamed up with Flagship Cruises and Events for whale watching adventures in San Diego.
-Naturalists from Birch Aquarium narrate each of the expeditions, which happen twice daily through April 14th, 2013.
-Our daughter and her grandpa took one such cruise last week, and had a fun adventure.
+Birch Aquarium at Scripps and Flagship Cruises and Events have teamed up for San Diego whale watching adventures for over a decade!
+Naturalists from Birch Aquarium narrate each of the educational expeditions, which happen twice daily through mid-April.
+We were invited to take one such cruise, and our daughter and her grandpa had a fun adventure!

-Although I did not go on the cruise myself, I waited in line with my father and daughter prior to them boarding the vessel.
-While in line, Naturalists from Birch Aquarium spoke with us about the gray whale migration from the Bering Sea all the way down to Baja, as well as what those on board the cruise could likely expect to see while on the whale watching expedition.
-I was amazed how much I learned from speaking with them for just a few minutes, and my father said the narration continued throughout the trip.
+While waiting for my father and daughter to board the Flagship Cruise, Naturalists from Birch Aquarium spoke with us about the gray whale migration from the Bering Sea all the way down to Baja.
+I was amazed how much I learned from speaking with them for just a few minutes.
+My father said the narration continued on the boat throughout the whale watching trip.

 Aside from seeing gray whales, my father and daughter saw a seal, sea lions, dolphins, and different species of birds.
-The cruise was about 3 hours in length, and the boat ventured somewhere around 3 miles out to sea for this particular cruise.
-I was told by the Naturalists that they can normally spot gray whales closer to shore during the beginning of the season (January), and that they normally travel farther out during the mid to later part of the season.
+The Flagship San Diego whale watching cruises are about 3 1/2 hours in length, and the boat ventures somewhere around 3 miles out to sea.
+The Naturalists from Birch Aquarium at Scripps said that they can normally spot gray whales closer to shore during the beginning of the season (December/January), and that they normally travel farther out during the mid to later part of the season.

 Where, When, & Pricing

 Daily whale watching with Birch Aquarium and Flagship Cruises embark from the foot of Navy Pier, at 990 North Harbor Dr., in downtown San Diego.
-Cruises are from 9:45am-1:15pm, and 1:30-5:00pm, and as previously mentioned, are happening through April 14th, 2013.
-Easy parking is available next to the Midway, just steps away from the Navy Pier, for $10 for 10 hours, or at 5 Star Parking, at the corner of Broadway & Pacific Highway,for $12.00 for the entire day.
+Easy parking is available next to The Midway Museum, just steps away from the Navy Pier, at $10 for 10 hours.
+Other parking is available at 5 Star Parking, at the corner of Broadway & Pacific Highway,for $12.00 for the entire day.
+(Call the specific parking companies to verify pricing prior to your trip.)

-Whale watching cruises with Flagship range from $18.50 – $42.00.
+Whale watching cruises with Flagship range in price, depending upon age, and day of cruise.
+Pricing for the educational cruises are from $19 – $43.
 You can find a $5 off adult fare coupon (valid for up to 6 people), HERE.
 Reservations are recommended, and you may reserve by calling 619-234-4111, or online at this LINK.
 Whale sightings are guaranteed.
 If you do not see a whale, you ride again for free!
 Proceeds from the cruises help support educational programs, as well as exhibits at Birch Aquarium at Scripps.
 Perhaps we’ll see you on a future whale watching cruise!

 ~ Website